pygame/pygame/docs/reST/ref/font.rst

    | :sg:`Font(object, size) -> Font`

    Load a new font from a given filename or a python file object.
 The size is the height of the font in pixels.
-If the filename is None the Pygame default font will be loaded.
+If the filename is None the pygame default font will be loaded.
 If a font cannot be loaded from the arguments given an exception will be raised.
 Once the font is created the size cannot be changed.